wordofwarning/wordofwarning.org/current/2023-turn/programme/index.md

 Christian Asare · Jack Evans · James Hewison and Company · Lizzy Owen · Maisha Kungu Dance · Matrafisc Dance Company · Matter of Fact · Orla Collier · taciturn · Zara Jane<br><small>*Timings and participating artists subject to change.*</small>

 #### Access
-Age Advisory: 15+ (parental/guardian discretion).<br>Content Warnings: some works may disturb, please click [here](/warnings).<br>Features: contemporary dance and performance works with varied content.<br>*NB* please remain seated between pieces in space 1; pieces in spaces 0 and 2 repeat due to capacity limits, so your experience may differ from others.
+Age Advisory: 15+ (parental/guardian discretion).<br>Content Warnings: some works may disturb, please click [here](/warnings).<br>Features: contemporary dance and performance works with varied content.<br>*NB* please remain seated between pieces in space 1; pieces in spaces 0 and 2 repeat due to capacity limits, so your experience may differ from others; for Orla Collier's piece in space 0 you may be seated or standing, please indicate if you need a seat.

 #### Programme Notes
 Christian Asare · *Diasporic Identity — an Exploration*